List

 The Land of 10,000 Lakes has been influenced by a multitude of different cultures.
 Some have called the state home for hundreds of years, like Northern European immigrants and Ethiopian refugees.
 Others, like the Ojibwe, Dakota and additional Indigenous tribes lay an ancient ancestral claim to the lake-laden land.
 New influences from East and West Africa as well as Asia and other spots around the world also contribute to the modern character of the state’s cuisine and culture.

-And what unites Minnesota’s diverse food scene, according to Chef Yia Vang of acclaimed Union Hmong Kitchen and restaurant Vinai, is a commitment to seasonal cooking.
+And what unites Minnesota’s diverse food scene, according to Chef Yia Vang of acclaimed restaurant Union Hmong Kitchen, is a commitment to seasonal cooking.

-1. Southern Hospitality Bowl with collard greens, mac and cheese and fried chicken: Gerard Klass of Soul Bowl
+1. Southern Hospitality Bowl: Gerard Klass of Soul Bowl

 A selection of entrees and desserts from Soul Bowl